Vollinger0/esm/readme.md

 [x] add proper cli - use the click library to extend the scripts with command line tools [x] debugmode
 [x] split the config in a "basic" config, an custom config that overwrites the basic config.
+[x] usecase: wipe galaxy - integrate other script
+[x] custom dblocation may not be given in conjunction with nodrymode.
+[x] print out wipetypep descriptions on help too.

 ### WIP
-[ ] usecase: wipe galaxy - integrate other script
+[ ] re-mount option for when ramdisk size has to be updated or ramdisk is down for some reason.

+### later
 [ ] interactive mode for wipe galaxy tool

-### later
 [+] when useRamdisk is enabled, enable checks for its file structure, when its not, do not start use the synchronizer (of course)
-[ ] re-mount option for when ramdisk size has to be updated [ ] offer some kind of better interactive mode for different stuff [ ] implement allowMultpleServerInstances switch.
+[ ] offer some kind of better interactive mode for different stuff [ ] implement allowMultpleServerInstances switch.
 Once enabled, do not check for running instances of the game before starting, do not start if startmode is set to direct, etc.
 [ ] implement server-callback with epmremoteclient